RockTomate/docs/docs/info/updates.md

 ### Changes & Improvements

 > RockTomate no longer ships Odin Serializer DLL.
 Instead, it includes its source code in its own assembly definition.
-If you're using Odin Serializer or any Odin products you should be unaffected.
+> If you're using Odin Serializer or any Odin products you should be unaffected.
+> Your existing Jobs won't be affected, but, as always, you should backup your work before an upgrade.

 > Because of changes with Odin Serializer, the current version of RockTomate must be removed before importing a new one.

 #### General